Spider Wood has been a relatively new type of driftwood used in aquascaping recently.

-There are a number of ways to combat the buoyancy, it just depends on the amount of time and effort being applied.
+There are a number of ways to combat buoyancy, it just depends on the amount of time and effort being applied.

-Drill a hole into the rock and screw the wood into the top of the rock and that should be enough to hold the driftood in place.
+Drill a hole into the rock and screw the wood into the top of the rock and that should be enough to hold the driftwood in place.

 Driftwood Similar To Spider Wood

-If you are learning about this unique type of driftwood for the first time, I truly hope this guide was helpful and provided a good understanding on how to properly manage it.
+If you are learning about this unique type of driftwood for the first time, I truly hope this guide was helpful and provided a good understanding of how to properly manage it.

 Spider wood, is a type of softwood, typically found in Central and South America.
 It‘s easy to work with, lightweight, and has a unique, intricate grain pattern.
 It can be used in a variety of ways, from interior decor to musical instrument components.